 You are not the only homeowner in the Raleigh area, and there are plenty of others who are looking to winterize their homes as soon as possible.
 That means that all the best roofers are going to have their appointment books filled before you can blink.

-If you have an issue that you know is going to take some time and effort to fix, you need to ensure that the contractor has plenty of warning of it so they can organize their other needs as best as they can.
+If you have an issue that you know will take some time and effort to fix, you need to ensure that the contractor has plenty of warnings so they can organize their other needs as best as possible.
 Many homeowners end up with contractors that they return to time and time again over the years.
-Building a rapport with them in this way is a fantastic move and it means that you might have a chance of bagging a precious appointment with them in the busy months if they know that you are a loyal customer.
+Building a rapport with them in this way is a great move, and it means that you might have a chance of bagging a precious appointment with them in the busy months if they know that you are a loyal customer.

 Start-Up, Work Down

 Try to leave this to the professionals.
-A roofing contractor is going to be your best bet for spotting any underlying issues with your roofs, and they will also have the expertise and knowledge needed to fix things too.
+A Raleigh roofing contractor will be your best bet for spotting any underlying issues with your roofs, and they will also have the expertise and knowledge needed to fix things too.
 Roofing repairs are never undertaken lightly, and your roofing contractor will be able to tell you the best way to proceed and the costs of the project if they do discover something that you need to fix.

 Do you feel like there is a draft somewhere in your home?
 Older windows and doors can often be responsible for sapping the heat from our properties and preventing a home from truly heating up.
 If you feel like your home is often draughty, then it will be worth your time to try to establish where this draught might be coming from so that you can fix the issue.

-Once you have found it, you need to concentrate on some of the ways you can stop it up to prevent it from leaking again.
+Once you have found it, you need to concentrate on how you can stop it up to prevent it from leaking again.
 Often, the most obvious path can be to recaulk your window and door frames.
-This is going to be a long and messy project, but it can make a real difference to the inside of your home.
-Make sure you know exactly what you are doing before undertaking the project or think about reaching out to a contractor to help you complete it neatly if you think your own skills won’t be up to par.
+This will be a long and messy project, but it can make a real difference to the inside of your home.
+Ensure you know exactly what you are doing before undertaking the project, or think about reaching out to a contractor to help you complete it neatly if you think your own skills won’t be up to par.

 Prep Your Pipes

 While checking your pipes, you should also consider looking at your gutters.
-This is something that you can also tick off the list when you are looking into the current condition of your roof.
+You can also tick off the list when you are looking into your roof’s current condition.
 You want your gutters to be clean and free of debris.
 If they have too much in them, they could then freeze.
 The added weight of the guttering could then cause it to collapse and cause damage to your home.
 Make sure that everything is clean and empty to avoid this unnecessary damage.

 Change Your Filters

-You no doubt have several filters throughout your home that help with a variety of things such as air quality.
-You need to ensure that they are clean and in perfect condition for winter, so this probably means that you will have to swap them out.
+You undoubtedly have several filters throughout your home that help with various things, such as air quality.
+You need to ensure that they are clean and in perfect condition for winter, which probably means you will have to swap them out.

 Next, you need to focus on your HVAC units.
 After a summer of working hard, the filters probably need to be switched out.
-Take this as an opportunity to perform some basic maintenance on the HVAC units too to ensure that they are in peak condition and able to help keep you warm as it gets colder.
+Please take this as an opportunity to perform some basic maintenance on the HVAC units, too, to ensure that they are in peak condition and able to help keep you warm as it gets colder.

 Make a List

 The organization is critical when trying to winterize your home correctly.
-You need to make sure that you have a list of all the tasks that need to be done, as well as the supplies needed to undertake them properly.
+You need to make sure that you have a list of all the tasks that need to be done and the supplies needed to undertake them properly.
 With them in hand, you should be able to ensure that your home is ready for whatever the winter months may want to throw at them.

 Need some help getting your roofs ready for winter?
-Contact Raleigh roofing company here at Big Bear Roofing now, and we’ll help check that your roofs are in the best condition for the colder months.
+Contact our Raleigh roofing company here at Big Bear Roofing now, and we’ll help check that your roof is in the best condition for the colder months.